jkbits1/esp-vagrant-docker/carpool17/README.md

+# carpool Dockerfiles

-# The two folders, nodeApp and postgres, contain
-# the Dockerfiles and info to manually setup the docker dev environment.
+## The two folders, nodeApp and postgres, contain the Dockerfiles and info to manually setup the docker dev environment.

-# Ideally, these would be revised to have no manual steps and be part of a
-# docker compose setup.
+## Ideally, these would be revised to have no manual steps and be part of a docker compose setup.